kneron/document_center/docs/toolchain/appendix/yolo_example_InModelPreproc_trick.md

 ## Step 3: IP Evaluation

-To make sure the onnx model is as expected, we should check the onnx model's performance and see if there are any unsupprted operators (or CPU nodes).
+To make sure the onnx model is as expected, we should check the onnx model's performance and see if there are any unsupported operators (or CPU nodes).

 ```python
 # npu (only) performance simulation